 - accurately advertising the environmental management charge

-Regardless of private business arrangements you may make, you are reminded that as the permittee you have the responsibility to ensure compliance with the conditions of your permit and to ensure the full and timely lodgement of all environmental management charge returns and payments.
+Regardless of private business arrangements you may make, as the permittee you have the responsibility to ensure compliance with the legislative requirements of your permit and to ensure the full and timely lodgement of all environmental management charge returns and payments.